This guidance is not award-year-specific and applies across award years.

-HEERF II and Leftover HEERF I Funds Spent on or After December 27, 2020
+HEERF III, HEERF II, and Leftover HEERF I Funds Spent on or After December 27, 2020

 Yes.
-Unlike the CARES Act, the CRRSAA authorizes grants to students exclusively enrolled in distance education.
-This expanded eligibility applies to both new funds under the CRRSAA (HEERF II funds) and leftover funds under the CARES Act (HEERF I funds) awarded after December 27, 2020.
+Unlike the CARES Act, the CRRSAA and ARP authorize grants to students exclusively enrolled in distance education.
+This expanded eligibility applies to both new funds under the CRRSAA (HEERF II funds) and ARP (HEERF III funds) and leftover funds under the CARES Act (HEERF I funds) awarded after December 27, 2020.

-In addition, the CRRSAA allocation formula factors in an institution's distance education students, and allows exclusively online institutions that were ineligible for funding under the CARES Act to apply for HEERF II grant funds.
+In addition, the CRRSAA and ARP allocation formulas factor in an institution's distance education students, and allows exclusively online institutions that were ineligible for funding under the CARES Act to apply for HEERF II or HEERF III grant funds.

 HEERF I Funds Spent Before December 27, 2020